semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

     os_image: macos-xcode12
 ```

-Read more about [Machine Types][machine-types] and the
+We also have helpful documentation about [Machine Types][machine-types] and the
-[Ubuntu 18.04][ubuntu1804], [Mac OS XCode 11][xcode11] and [Mac OS XCode 12][xcode12] virtual machines images.
+[Ubuntu 18.04][ubuntu1804], [Mac OS XCode 11][xcode11], and [Mac OS XCode 12][xcode12] virtual machines images.
+Have a look!

 ## Docker-based environments

-The Docker-based environment is a composable environment that allows the usage
+A Docker-based environment is a composable environment that allows the use
 of one or more Docker containers to construct your test environment on
 Semaphore.

 The recommended way of using Docker images is to build and maintain a
-custom-built image with the precise set of software that is necessary for your
+custom-built image with only the software that is necessary for your
 project.

 Alternatively, if you are just starting out with Docker-based environments, you
-can use one of Semaphore's images to get started.
+can use one of Semaphore's convenience images.

-To use a container based environment, define at least one container in your
+To use a container-based environment, define at least one container in your
 agent definition in your pipeline YAML file.

 ``` yaml